 - International Business of Sport & Event Management

-All student will undertake a Final Project, which requires to undertake research in an area of their related to the International Sport Management curriculum.
-Final projects are major pieces of work that may be traditional research, enterprise, consultancy or community-based projects.
+All students will undertake a Dissertation Project, which requires them to undertake research in an area of their interest related to the International Sport Management curriculum.
+Dissertation projects are major pieces of work that may be a 'Traditional Thesis' format, a 'Plan/Portfolio' format or a 'Journal Paper' format.

 Learning & Teaching